 - Johnson style interventions have a 30% success rate

 - CRAFT style interventions have a 71% success rate

-While Al-Anon and Johnson style approaches emphasize confrontation and extreme consequences for treatment-resistant adolescents, CRAFT interventions – like CRA and A-CRA approaches to treatment –emphasize education, understanding, positive communication, problem solving, and creating positive reinforcement strategies that both the target individual and concerned loved ones can implement to change the environment and lead to increased chances of long-term abstinence and/or sobriety.
+While Al-Anon and Johnson style approaches emphasize confrontation and extreme consequences for treatment-resistant teens, CRAFT interventions are different.
+At first, they emphasize education.
+Next, they emphasize understanding.
+Then, they emphasize positive communication.
+In addition, they emphasize problem solving.
+Finally, they emphasize creating positive reinforcement strategies.
+Both the target individual and concerned loved ones can change the environment.
+This change can lead to increased chances of long-term abstinence and/or sobriety.

-Research on the CRAFT approach shows an added bonus: it reduces stress and improves quality of life for the family members of the struggling individual, as well – an often-ignored component of recovery that’s essential to restoring balance to the family unit and establishing a new approach to life that works for everyone.
+Research on the CRAFT approach shows an added bonus.
+Namely, it reduces stress and improves quality of life for the family members of the struggling individual, as well.
+This is an often-ignored component of recovery.
+It’s essential to restoring balance to the family unit and establishing a new approach to life that works for everyone.

 It can be tough to love someone who’s in active addiction.
-It can be heartbreaking and frustrating.
-Yet love, compassion, knowledge, and understanding – without enabling – appear to be key elements to voluntary engagement in treatment and essential components to successful treatment outcomes.
-This approach allows parents to follow their most basic instinct, which is to offer love and support to their children, and leave the shouting, tears, and door-slamming to the television shows designed to create drama and increase viewership.
+Also, it can be heartbreaking and frustrating.
+Yet love, compassion, knowledge, and understanding – without enabling – appear to be key elements to voluntary engagement in treatment.
+And they’re essential components to successful treatment outcomes.
+This approach allows parents to follow their most basic instinct.
+Which is, of course, to offer love and support to their children.
+And leave the shouting, tears, and door-slamming to the television shows designed to create drama and increase viewership.